 - The program to which they have been accepted.

 - Their financial need (the tuition amount you’ll request).

 - Two references/communication contacts.

 After students submit an application, they will be invited to complete GA's internal application process.
 Students must complete course pre-work, pass the assessment, and complete Outcomes pre-work in order to be certified.
 Once GA certifies a student, they are sent a final round of disclosure documents to sign.
 Once students sign these documents, their ISA contract will be finalized.
 This entire process from start to finish takes at least two weeks.

 When do participants start making payments?

-If students don’t secure employment before their grace period expires, they must reach out to our servicing partner, Vemo Education, for an extension.
-Vemo will start their payment period once they find a position and are making at least $40,000 per year or $3,333.34/month.
-This threshold to begin payback applies to both jobs in and out of field, full-time and part-time.
+If students don’t secure employment earning $3,333.34/month (which annualizes to $40,000 per year) before their grace period expires, they must reach out to our servicing partner, Vemo Education, to request deferment.
+Payments will begin once the student earns at least $40,000 per year or $3,333.34/month.
+This threshold to begin payback applies to all jobs — full-time and part-time, regardless of the field.

 The Income Share Agreement will end when one of the following occurs — whichever comes first:

 1. You make 48 payments.